gatsbyjs/gatsby/docs/tutorial/building-a-theme.md

 ## Create data-driven pages using GraphQL and `createPages`

-The last step in `gatsby-node.js` is to create pages for both the event previews, and individual event pages.
+The last step in `gatsby-node.js` is to create pages for both the event previews and individual event pages.
 To do that, you'll use the `createPages` API hook.

 > 💡 Note that the previous contents of `gatsby-node.js` are left intact, we'll just omit them from the code snippets in this section, for brevity.